Archive resale

 • Collapsed the navigation search bar during the trade-in flow

-• Reframed the shipping charge as a processing fee to better align with user expectations to frame it as more of a “benefit”
+• Reframed the shipping charge as a processing fee to better align with user expectations and present it as a more understandable part of the experience

 • Added shipping and processing timelines throughout the experience